-From its thermal springs to cosy candlelit restaurants and a Christmas market, here’s why you need to book a trip to this fairy tale German spa town
+From its thermal springs to cosy candlelit restaurants, here’s why you need to book a trip to the fairy tale German spa town of Baden-Baden

-1. It’s a great option for cold-weather wellness
+It’s a great option for a wellness weekend

 Baden-Baden is full of culinary surprises.
 It’s home to two Michelin-starred restaurants: Le Jardin de France and Maltes hidden kitchen, and the Michelin guide recommends others such as local favourite Nigrum and the new hit Weinstube zum Engel.

 For traditional and hearty Baden dishes — steak tartare, Flammkuechen (an Alsatian version of pizza) and braised pigs’ cheeks, for example — book a table at Weinstube Baldreit, a wine-cellar-cum-eatery.
 Baden-Baden is one of the most important regions in Germany when it comes to Riesling and there’s plenty of other regional wines to taste here.

 Read more: Meet Barga, the Tuscan gem you need to know about

 For a town that thrives on a centuries-old and lively cultural scene, it has everything you’d expect: opera, cabaret and live jazz, plus, art galleries, museums and historical landmarks.

 The Festival Hall (Festspielhaus) is the grand-dame music venue (and Germany’s largest opera house with a 2,500-seat capacity) and sits on the track of the former railway station.